-Wolf-Rayet stars are a special type of star that was first discovered by French astronomers, Charles Wolf (1827-1918) and Georges Rayet (1839-1906) who discovered the first in 1867.
-These stars can be identified by one of their star name starting with WR.
+Wolf-Rayet Stars are a special type of star that were first discovered by French astronomers, Charles Wolf (1827-1918) and Georges Rayet (1839-1906) in 1867.
+These stars can be identified by one of their star names starting WR.
 For example, Regor is also known as WR11 in addition to Gamma Velorum, HD68273 and HIP39953 and others.
 WR1 doesn't signify that they were the discovered in that order, the first stars that were discovered have the Id of 134, 135 and 137, all of which are in the constellation of Cygnus.
 Ref: Wiki

-No phrase so epitomises Wolf-Rayet stars than that one.
-When they are created, they are cosmic giants, at least 20x the mass of our Sun.
+When these stars are first born, they are cosmic giants, at least 20x the mass of our Sun.
 As they are giant stars, they do what giants star are notorious for, they burn through their energy reserves at an alarming rate.
+Large stars live shorter lives than stars which are smaller.
 A small star such as Proxima Centauri, a tiny red dwarf star will use its fuel supplies at a much lower speed than bigger stars.

 Stars become a Wolf-Rayet star when they've used up all or nearly all of their hydrogen.
-Whats happened to all the hydrgoen, it has now become helium.
-The stars outward pressure will overrule the power of gravity and start splurting out its energy in stellar winds as you can see from the picture below of WR124.
-After coverting helium, it starts to create Lithium, and so on forth up the Periodic Table till it gets to 26, Iron when it can therefore not process any more and explode.
+What has happened to all the hydrogen, it has now become helium.
+The stars outward pressure will overrule the power of gravity and start ejecting out its energy in stellar winds as you can see from the picture below of WR124.
+After converting helium, it starts to create Lithium, and so on forth up the Periodic Table till it gets to 26, Iron when it can therefore not process any more and explode.
 Becoming a Wolf-Rayet star is one step in the evolution of the star.

-Wolf-Rayet stars have a high metallicity value because a higher percentage of its gas will be non-hydrogen.
+Wolf-Rayet stars have a high metallicity value because of a higher percentage of its composition will be non-hydrogen gases.

-A Wolf-Rayet star's life could be over in a matter of millions of years which might seem quite a long time but compare it to the Earth which has about a 10 billion year lifetime for which we are roughly mid-way through.
+A Wolf-Rayet star's life could be over in a matter of millions of years which might seem quite a long time but compare it to our star, the Sun which has about a 10 billion year lifetime for which we are roughly mid-way through.
 Proxima Centauri is expected to last trillions of years.
 Ref: Wiki

-When they do go out, they'll one almighty explosion.
+When they do go out, they'll be one almighty explosion.
 We won't be affected by the explosion in terms of life lost but we could well see it explode in a supernova or even hypernova explosion.

 Due to the violent nature of Wolf-Rayet stars, there would be little chance of survival for any planet in orbit.
 The planet would be scorched to cinders.
 The Sun is stable compared to Wolf-Rayet stars which has enabled planets to form in orbit round it and provide the facility for life to exist.
 The first exoplanet to be discovered was found orbiting Lich a.k.a.
 PSR B1257+12.
 Lich is a neutron star and people probably bet on pulsars having none but they do.

-A Wolf-Rayet is not a special name for a type of star, it is as its name says a galaxy.
-A Wolf-Rayet is a galaxy with a higher than normal or average star formation.
+The term Wolf-Rayet are more commonly associated with stars but it also applies to galaxies.
+A Wolf-Rayet galaxy is a galaxy with a higher than normal or average star formation.
 The galaxy will consume and use all its supply of gas and dust up faster than a normal galaxy.
 An example of a Wolf-Rayet galaxy is irregular galaxy, M82 also known as the Cigar Galaxy.